fvinas/tf_aws_lambda_ip_whitelist/README.md

 ## Next steps

+- create a SG directly the module (but adds complexity in the input parameters: VPC, etc.)
 - displays a success message with the expiry timestamp when adding a rule
 - support for non IAM users
 - integrate Lambda behind an API Gateway